multitudes/42-minishell/docs/index.md

 ```
 with flags and options as appropriate.

+## Testing
-## It is a huge project - Test the Shell
+### It is a huge project - Test the Shell

 I have a suite of tests developed for this purpose.
 Unit tests can be used to test functions and components of the shell, while integration tests can be used to test the shell as a whole.

-## The Bonus Part
+## Bonus Features
 > Your program has to implement:
     • && and || with parenthesis for priorities.
     • Wildcards * should work for the current working directory.

 Some examples of using `&&` (logical AND) and `||` (logical OR) with parentheses for priorities in Bash: